sigit-purnomo/sigit-purnomo.github.io/_posts/2020-07-19-collection-of-question-answering-dataset-published-in-arxiv.md

 ---
-title:  "RCollection of Question Answering Dataset Published in ArXiv"
+title:  "Collection of Question Answering Dataset Published in ArXiv"
 excerpt: "Question Answering (QA) Systems is an automated approach to retrieve correct responses to the questions asked by human in natural language.
 I have tried to collect and curate some publications form Arxiv that related to question answering dataset, and the results were listed here.
 Please enjoy it!"
 date: 2020-07-19
 permalink: /posts/2020/07/collection-of-question-answering-dataset-published-in-arxiv